-On his deathbed Carmine Vespucci's father tells him to "get Proclo".
-With "the hit" on, Gaetano tells a cab driver to take him where Carmine can't find him.
-He arrives at the Ritz, a gay ...
-See full summary »
+On his deathbed, Carmine Vespucci's mobster father tells him to "get Proclo" - Carmine's brother-in-law Gaetano.
+With "the hit" on, Gaetano tells a cab driver to take him where Carmine ...

-On his deathbed Carmine Vespucci's father tells him to "get Proclo".
+On his deathbed, Carmine Vespucci's mobster father tells him to "get Proclo" - Carmine's brother-in-law Gaetano.
 With "the hit" on, Gaetano tells a cab driver to take him where Carmine can't find him.
-He arrives at the Ritz, a gay bathhouse where he is pursued amorously by "chubby chaser" Paul B. Price and by entertainer Googie Gomez who believes him to be a broadway producer.
-His guides through the Ritz are gatekeeper Abe, habitue Chris, and bellhop/go-go-boys Tiger and Duff.
-Squeaky-voiced detective Michael Brick and his employer Carmine do locate Gateano at the Ritz, as does his wife Vivian.Written by
+He arrives at The Ritz, a gay bathhouse where he is pursued amorously by "chubby chaser" Claude and by entertainer Googie Gomez, who believes him to be a Broadway producer.
+His guides and protectors through The Ritz are gatekeeper Abe, habitue Chris, and bellhop/go-go boys Tiger and Duff.
+Squeaky-voiced detective Michael Brick and his employer Carmine do locate Gaetano at the Ritz, as does his wife Vivian, but family secrets come out.Written by